 Cause Solution Internet Service Provider (ISP) account is not set up properly.
 Verify Internet settings, or contact your ISP for assistance.
 Web browser is not set up properly.
 Verify that the web browser is installed, and set up to work with your ISP.
 Cable/DSL modem is not plugged in.
 Plug in cable/DSL modem.
 You should see a power light on the front of the cable/DSL modem.
 Cable/DSL service is not available or has been interrupted due to bad weather.
 Try connecting to the internet at a later time or contact your ISP.
 (If the cable/DSL service is connected, the cable light on the front of the cable/DSL modem will be on.)
 The CAT5 UTP cable is disconnected.
 Connect the CAT5 UTP cable between the cable modem and the computer's RJ-45 connector.
 (If the connection is good, the PC light on the front of the cable/DSL modem will be on.)
 IP address is not configured properly.
 Contact your ISP for the correct IP address.
 Cookies are corrupted.
-(A "cookie" is a small piece of information that a web server can store temporarily with the 1.
-Type control panel in the taskbar search box, and then select Control Panel from the list of applications. web browser.
-This is useful for having the browser remember some specific information that the Web server can later 2.
-Click Internet Options. retrieve.)
-3. In the Browsing history section, click the Delete button.
-Select the Cookies and website data check box, and click the Delete button.
+(A "cookie" is a small piece of information that a web server can store temporarily with the web browser.
+This is useful for having the browser remember some specific information that the Web server can later retrieve.)
+1. Type control panel in the taskbar search box, and then select Control Panel from the list of applications.
+2. Select Internet Options.
+3. In the Browsing history section, select the Delete button.
+Select the Cookies and website data check box, and select the Delete button.